 The strategy seeks a high level of current income and typically invests in global catastrophe bond insurance-linked securities, primarily found in the Swiss Re Global Cat Bond Total Return Index.
 The portfolio manager uses quantitative portfolio construction to manage the complex risks of cat bonds.
 A proprietary risk measurement and optimization model is deployed to generate a model portfolio, which provides guidance to the portfolio manager on positioning towards the range of peril exposures in the cat bond universe.
 The manager seeks competitive risk and return attributes similar or better than the loss profile to the Index.

 In selecting securities to bring the portfolio’s peril allocations to its targets, the manager uses comprehensive and disciplined credit analysis to identify which bonds to purchase or sell.
 A risk measurement model is then utilized to steer the portfolio towards appropriate risk positioning to the Index in terms of diversification and peril loss exposure.

-Caleb Wong is a portfolio manager of the Cat Bond strategy, Oppenheimer Global Multi Strategies Fund and a co-portfolio manager of Oppenheimer Portfolio Series: Active Allocation Fund.
+Caleb Wong is a portfolio manager of the Cat Bond strategy and a co-portfolio manager of Oppenheimer Portfolio Series: Active Allocation Fund.
 Previously, Mr. Wong was the chief quantitative investment strategist for the Firm’s fixed income department and was responsible for the assets managed quantitatively across a number of the Firm’s products.